 Where NBA teams stand on in-arena attendance

-Keep up with the latest news and information about fans at NBA home arenas in the 2020-21 season.
+Keep up with the latest news and information about fans at NBA home arenas in the 2021 playoffs.

 From NBA.com Staff

 Fan attendance across the country depends on a variety of factors, including coronavirus guidelines that vary from state to state.

-Below is the latest news and information on each team’s home arena for the 20 teams currently qualified for either the State Farm Play-In Tournament or the 2021 NBA playoffs.
+Below is the latest news and information on each team’s home arena for the teams currently qualified for the 2021 NBA playoffs.

 Arena: State Farm Arena